Backed with $2.8 million Anchor’s digital radio revolution gets new tools

 - NSFW: A show from LA comedian James Andre Jefferson Jr.

-Publications including Gizmodo, Jezebel, Lifehacker, WNYC, The Outline, The Infatuation, IGN, Penguin Random House Audio, Backchannel and Big Beat Records are also launching their own Anchor streams.
+Publications including Gizmodo, Jezebel, Lifehacker, WNYC, The Outline, The Infatuation, IGN, Backchannel and Big Beat Records are also launching their own Anchor streams.

 Since its launch a little over one year ago, a number of companies have launched to compete in the market for millennial earholes including Pundit, a competitor in our Disrupt Battlefield competition.